NorESMhub/NorESM/doc/diagnostics/comp_netcdf.rst

 Compare netCDF files from NorESM output
 ***************************************

 For model development it is often useful to compare output from different model runs, to check if a change that has been introduced in the model code or run parameters results in changes of the model output.
 Since NorESM output contains run-specific metadata, a standard file comparison will usually show that output from different model runs are different, although the data fileds may be identical.
-Specific tools can be apploed to circumvent this problem.
+Specific tools can be applied to circumvent this problem.

 cprnc